Ultra-low velocity zone: Composition and origin

-ULVZs are hypothesized to be enriched in iron, be partially molten or a combination of both, or result of the presence of carbon.
+ULVZs are hypothesized to be enriched in iron, be partially molten or a combination of both, or result from the presence of carbon.
 Different scenarios have been proposed for the iron enrichment: iron could be leaking from the core, have accumulated over past subduction, or be remnants of a basal magma ocean.
 Both silicate perovskite and periclase (which are thought to be present in the lowermost mantle) show reduced velocities with increasing iron at these pressures and temperatures.

-Experiments with iron and water under the conditions present form an iron peroxide FeO2Hx that will contribute to ULVZ.
+Experiments with iron and water under the same conditions form an iron peroxide FeO2Hx that will contribute to ULVZ.

 Distribution and dynamics

 ULVZs have higher density than their surroundings to remain stable on the core-mantle boundary.
 In a general mantle convection setting, the density contrast as well as the amount of material available would control the morphology/shape of the ULVZ.
 So far a range of sizes for ULVZs has been found.

 The location and shape of the ULVZs can also be controlled by the presence of thermo-chemical piles (or LLSVPs).
 The denser ULVZ material heaps up at the edges of these piles.